habibdraft/bnc/README.md

 # bnc
 Data scraper for the Brave New Coin API https://rapidapi.com/BraveNewCoin/api/bravenewcoin/.
-Use the code snippets for Python `requests`.
+This uses the code snippets for Python `requests`.

 Use the following definitions in your requests as defined in `bnc.py`: